Bibliography Panel from Barcelona

 Among other things we’re doing in this project, we’re investigating a mode of historiography which takes the year-by-year changes in mathematical and scientific bibliographies seriously.
 As McKenzie actually did, we combine extrinsic analyses of power with the intrinsic systems of knowledge.

-The Zentralblatt für Mathematik was begun by mathematicians Richard Courant, Otto Neugebauer, and Harald Bohr in 1931 as an effort to provide a central listing of current work mathematics.
-Continuing until the present day, it has by-and-large served that purpose, although its structures and patterns have change over the years in response to historical events.
+The Zentralblatt für Mathematik was begun by mathematicians Richard Courant, Otto Neugebauer, and Harald Bohr in 1931 as an effort to provide a central listing of current work in mathematics.
+The work was partially funded by a grant from the Rockefeller Foundation’s International Education Board made in 19 November 1926 to make Göttingen a centre for natural sciences.^[“University of Gottingen” report from History-2 - Projects, Volumes 1-3, 1910-1971; Rockefeller Foundation records; Rockefeller Foundation records, Administration, Program and Policy, RG 3; Rockefeller Foundation records, administration, program and policy, SG 3.1 and SG 3.2; Administration, Program and Policy, Subgrp 1; General Program and Policy, Series 900; Rockefeller Archive Center] Building on its strategic origins, and continuing until the present day, it has by-and-large served the purpose of listing current work in mathematics, although its structures and patterns have changed over the years in response to historical events.
 Today, it is widely used in the award-winning online portal zbMath, which includes material from 1931 to the present day, various other sources, and applies a modern classification scheme to it.
-One can even download datasets containing historical mathematics and use those to study the history of math with distant reading, or quantitative humanities, techniques.
+One can even download datasets containing historical mathematics and use those to study the history of mathematics with distant reading, or quantitative humanities, techniques.
 Yet, the portal is a result of repeated remediation and changes of context.
 Things are missing and things are added, which means that one can not use this database responsibly without understanding its history.
-Rather than going backward, let’s start from the beginning.
+Rather than going backward, let’s start from the beginning of the journal’s bibliographical history.

-The individually numbered issues are dated, so we know that the index of topics came out after the next volume had begun.
-This was, in part, because the process of producing the index from the separately indexed numbered issues took some time: concepts had to be reconciled and arranged.
+After indexing, the individually numbered issues are dated, so we know that the index of topics came out after the next volume had begun.
+This was, in part, because the process of producing the index from the separately indexed numbered issues took some time: concepts had to be reconciled and arranged following the social process above.
+It is helpful too to note that the printed proofs must have provided the raw material for the card index of what was reviewed, by whom, where it was published, and how it was indexed.

-Thus every few years, the Zentralblatt reconsidered the basic structures of mathematics at the same time when abstract algebra was beginning to reconsider the basic structures of mathematics.
+Thus every few years from the 1930s, the Zentralblatt reconsidered the basic structures of mathematics.
+At the same time abstract algebra was beginning to reconsider the basic structures of mathematics.
 The bibliographical efforts here are especially important in the history of bibliography broadly because of the profound self-consciousness about abstract classification that the mathematicians studying formal systems of classification brought to the practical classification they faced.
+During this period the journal was printed, so the basic structure of the imagined site of submission and evaluation was similar.
+Different editors and different political regimes in Germany changed the purposes and imagined communities of the journal, but it remained a sort of print review journal with expert editors who would decide what was good, real, and bad mathematics.
+Indeed, this role of authority is precisely what about the Zentralblatt appealed to politicians who wished to use this authority in strategic ways to further their aims.^[TK cite something by Reinhard Siegmund-Schultze and Nazis]

 The media archeology of the CD-ROMs and the database is fascinating, but that could be a whole other talk on it’s own.